 - After striking anything unusual in the roadway, have a qualified tire service professional demount the tire and inspect it for damage.
-A tire may not have visible signs of damage on the tire surface.
+A damaged tire may not show any visible signs of harm.
 Yet, the tire may suddenly fail without warning, a day, a week, or even months later. - Inspect your tires for cuts, cracks, splits or bruises in the tread and sidewall areas.
 Bumps or bulges may indicate a separation within the tire body.
-Have your tire inspected by a qualified tire service professional.
+If you see damage or unusual condition, have your tire inspected by a qualified tire service professional.
 It may be necessary to have it removed from the wheel for a complete inspection. - Inspect your tires for adequate tread depth.
-When the tire is worn to the built-in indicators at 2/32 inch (1.6 mm) or less tread groove depth, or the tire cord or fabric is exposed, the tire is dangerously worn and must be replaced immediately. - Inspect your tires for uneven wear.
+When the tire is worn to the built-in indicators at 1.6 mm (2/32 inch) or less tread groove depth, or the tire cord or fabric is exposed, the tire is dangerously worn and must be replaced immediately. - Inspect your tires for uneven wear.
 Wear on one side of the tread or flat spots in the tread may indicate a problem with the tire or vehicle.
 Consult a qualified tire service professional. - Inspect your wheels also.
 If you have a bent or cracked wheel, it must be replaced. - Don't forget to check the spare tire.